aubravo/earthgazer-old/README.md

 This project started as part of [Alvaro Bravo](mailto:alvaroubravo@gmail.com)'s Master's thesis as a way to develop the capability of segregating volcanic emissions from clouds in satellite images in RGB, by training a CNN with images from Sentinel and Landsat missions which offer hyperspectral data that allows the labelling of data for training the neural network.
-Even though, the target of the project is the Popocatepetl volcano, it's built in such a way as to allow the use of the infrastructure to explore and handle satellite images from different sources and locations.
+Even though, the target of the project is the Popocatépetl volcano, it's built in such a way as to allow the use of the infrastructure to explore and handle satellite images from different sources and locations.